 These islands are home to 95 living endemics species (species found nowhere else), and famed for the now-deceased giant tortoise ‘Lonesome George’ and Charles Darwin’s work on Galapagos mockingbirds and finches which eventually gave rise to his seminal book On the Origin of Species as well as its biodiversity and outstanding beauty both on land and in its seas.
 Unfortunately for our Sally Lightfoot, those seas are due to get warmer….a lot warmer.

 The problem is this.
-Climate change doesn’t just mean that the global mean surface temperature is increasing.
+The climate crisis doesn’t just mean that the global mean surface temperature is increasing.
 Because oceans absorb heat, they too increase their temperature.
 The upper layers are affected first, but as warming increases, lower and lower depths also increase in temperature.
 This temperature increase has a number of impacts on the ocean.
 For us landlubbers, sea level rise through thermal expansion is a huge concern.
 For those critters who live in the marine environment itself, there are issues with the amount of oxygen warm water holds (the warmer the water, the less oxygen it holds) and then there’s the temperature itself.
 It’s not just that the water may be uncomfortably warm and critters who like it cooler can get by.
 Like all species, marine critters have a thermal tolerance.
 As temperatures approach either end of an animal’s (or indeed plants) thermal tolerance it may become stressed…less able to function, reproduce, or even survive.
 Warmer waters also bring new species into areas as their old habitat warms up.
 There’s only so far a species can shift though for two reasons.
 Firstly, the Earth if finite - eventually species will hit polar areas.
 Secondly, for species that live in coastal areas there becomes a point – particularly in the Southern hemisphere - where there is no coastline to live on for quite some distance.

 We know that species are already on the move (check out two of my recent posts here and here for a couple of examples).
 We also know that some parts of the ocean are warming much more rapidly than others.
 Identifying ‘hotspots’ - where the oceans have been warming the fastest – and crucially where they are most likely to continue warming the fastest – was the focus of a study by Alistair Hobday of CSIRO and Gretta Pecl of IMAS, University of Tasmania, both in Australia.